Quantcast

 "On Monday night 4/28 at 6:30pm, the Teamsters decided to block our driveway for over one hour (and not follow the so called 3 minute rule).
 The police were called, it took them over an hour to arrive," said Ho, General Manager, SFO Facility.
 "Upon arrival, they had to “negotiate” with the union leader (Sal) to let 2 trucks exit.
 The truck that was held back was the 2nd Virgin flight.
 It is likely that we delayed the flight.
 It seems that the Union knew that we had Virgin in the truck.
 Then another 5 trucks had to wait for over 10 minutes, again the police had to convince the union to allow the trucks to exit."

-According to Ho, speaking to Sky Industry News on the evening of April 28, a labor dispute between the Teamsters union and Flying Food Group escalated when Teamsters members blocked the facility’s driveway for over an hour and a half.
+According to Ho, in comments to Sky Industry News, a labor dispute between the Teamsters union and Flying Food Group escalated on April 28, when Teamsters members blocked the facility’s driveway for over an hour and a half.
 This action prevented trucks from exiting and delayed at least one truck carrying cargo for a Virgin Atlantic flight.
 Ho reported that the union refused to follow a previously established "three-minute rule" for brief stops, prompting a call to South San Francisco police.
 Officers arrived more than an hour later and had to negotiate with the union’s onsite leader to allow the trucks to leave.

 Get the Newsletter